nunorecruits/sourcing-copilot/README.md

 After scoring, go to the **Results** tab and scroll to **Draft Outreach**.
 Select Connection Request or InMail, then click **Generate**.

-The message is anchored to the most ICP-relevant evidence identified by the scorecard — not a generic template.
+The message is anchored to the most ICP-relevant evidence identified by the scorecard.
 It uses your recruiter name, hiring company, tone sample, and role compelling pitch from Settings.

 - **Connection request:** target 150–200 characters, max 280
-- **InMail:** target 800–900 characters, max 1,300
+- **InMail:** target 500–800 characters, max 1,300

 **Tips for better outreach:**
-- Add a **tone sample** in Settings — paste a short, direct message you've sent before.
-The extension mirrors your style.
+- Add a **tone sample** in Settings — paste a short, direct message you've sent before
-- Fill in **What makes this role compelling** per role — 2-3 specific sentences about the opportunity.
-This is the foundation for paragraph 2.
+- Fill in **What makes this role compelling** per role — 2-3 specific sentences about the opportunity

 ---